Europeans in Oceania: Nauru

 Delaporte translated numerous religious texts into the Nauruan language, including the New Testament, stories from the Old Testament, a catechism, a hymn book, school text, and history of the Christian church.
 In 1907, he also published a German-Nauruan dictionary (Taschenworterbuch Deutsch-Nauru).
 Him and his wife Salome encouraged the Nauruans to dress in a more European-style, including Mother Hubbard dresses, singlets (sleeveless shirt or vest), and Lavalavas (simple skirt).
 Polygyny was no longer allowed under their watch, and traditional Nauruan dances were discouraged.
-The Delaporte's eldest daughter was born in the United States, however, they went on to have a further four children while in Nauru; Paul, Mabel, Phiip, and Margaret.
+The Delaporte's eldest daughter was born in the United States; however, they went on to have a further four children while in Nauru; Paul, Mabel, Philip, and Margaret.
 They were thought to be among the first purely white children born there.

 Rich phosphate deposits were discovered in the late 1890s.
 The Pacific Phosphate Company, a British concern, negotiated an agreement with the German administration in 1906 to start mining.
 Nauru was so little known in Germany that one Berlin official thought it was part of the Solomon Islands when he came for a mining expedition that year.

 Delaporte was able to take advantage of the Pacific Phosphate Company's informal connections with the London Missionary Society (LMS) to benefit the mission.
 For example, the LMS assisted in acquiring printing machinery in Sydney, Australia, and the machinery was shipped to Nauru in cooperation with the mining company.
 Their mission on Nauru was taken over by the London Missionary Society in early 1917, and the Delaportes returned to the United States.
 Delaporte's wife Salome reflected on the accomplishments of Christianity in Micronesia by writing:

 Nauru remained a German colony until Australian forces expelled them in 1914 during World War I. Their legacy is still evident in Nauru, with many on the island having German first names.

 In 1919, Nauru became a mandated territory of the League of Nations with Australia as the main administering power, and Britain and New Zealand as co-trustees.
 This gave the three countries control over the lucrative phosphate industry.
 World War II brought another occupier when Japanese forces arrived in August 1942.
 The following year, 1,200 Nauruans were taken to Japan's Chuuk colony (now part of the present-day Federated States of Micronesia) to serve as forced labourers.
 The Nauruan labourers suffered severe hardships at the hands of the Japanese.
 In September 1945, Australian troops again took possession of Nauru and on January 31, 1946, 737 Nauruans were returned home from Chuuk.
 In November 1947, Nauru became a United Nations trust territory, in an arrangement paralleling the former League of Nations mandate.
 Australia, Britain and New Zealand were again the responsible authorities, but Australia continued to provide the actual administration.